-Bite marks – Bed bugs tend to bite on the areas of skin left exposed while we sleep rather than areas under the covers.
+Bite marks.
+Bed bugs tend to bite on the areas of skin left exposed while we sleep rather than body parts under the covers.
 The face, neck, hands, and forearms are common bite sites.
 Bed bug bites appear in groups, either in straight lines, zig-zag patterns, or in other small clusters.

-Shed skin and eggshells – Pale white and flaky in appearance, bed bugs will leave behind an abundance of skin and eggshells as they go through their life cycle.
+Shed skin and eggshells.
+Pale white and flaky in appearance, bed bugs will leave an abundance of skin and eggshells as they go through their life cycle.
 This detritus will often appear in the seams of mattresses and areas where bed bugs hide.

 While they’re called “bed bugs,” it’s crucial to remember that these blood-sucking pests don’t just live in the bedroom.
 Bed bugs can be found in furniture, curtains, and appliances throughout the home.